kehantan/labbook/docs/buffers_solutions/phosphate_buffer_saline.rst

 **Procedure**

 #.
 Dispense 5 mL of D-PBS into a 50 mL centrifuge tube.
 #.
-Add 45 mL of distilled water/Milli-Q water in the same 50 mL centrifuge tube.
+Add 45 mL of distilled water/Milli-Q water in the same 50 mL centrifuge tube to dilute 10x D-PBS to 1x.

-    To dilute 10x D-PBS to 1x
+#.
+Mix well.
 #.
-Filter with 0.22 um filter using syringe into a new 50 mL centrifuge tube.
+Filter the diluted PBS with 0.22 um filter using syringe into a new 50 mL centrifuge tube.
 #.
 Label the centrifuge tube.

     Label example: :code:`1x PBS, name initials, date prepared`